-Wood flooring can transform our interiors drastically.
-While wood flooring is a beautiful choice, it’s not without its drawbacks.
-What are the different types of wood flooring problems you need to consider?
+Wood Flooring can transform our interiors drastically.
+Although the beauty and quality of engineered wood is impressive, it’s not to say that problems can’t occur with it.
 There are several key issues you’ll need to plan for before having a wood floor installed.
 However, with a little pre-planning and some careful maintenance, you can ensure your wood floor remains and looks its best for years to come.

 Gapping is a common issue you may encounter.
 This tends to happen when long plank wood flooring or panels lose moisture.
 Once this moisture is lost, the boards themselves shrink, resulting in obvious gaps.
 Some degree of gapping is to be expected, especially if you live somewhere that experiences significant temperature extremes.

 Thankfully, there are some ways to mitigate the issue.
 Before installing wood flooring, it’s best to let planks or panels acclimatise to the environment.
 After a couple of days of acclimation, your flooring is ready to be installed.
 One of the advantages of engineered wood flooring is that it doesn’t warp as readily as solid wood.
 If you’re looking for a low-maintenance alternative, engineered wood flooring is the way to go.

 You’ll also need to think about the sub-floor layer.
 If the subfloor is exposed to high levels of moisture, it won’t be able to dry out as quickly as the visible flooring layer.
 This can quickly lead to a noticeable expansion of the topside.